vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 The results above show some very important information about the cache memory.
 The _sjeng_ and _libm_ benchmarks had the biggest elapsed simulation time and also the biggest CPI number.
 This happens because of the fact that the L2 Cache Miss Rate is over 99.99%.
 Every time that the CPU has a miss in the L2 Cache, there is a time penalty like the L1 Cache.
 Nevertheless, because of the fact that the L2 Cache is noticeably slower than L1 Cache, it is obvious that the miss-penalty for L2 Cache is a lot higher than this of L1 Cache.

-If we thing about a basic rule for the calculation of the CPI
+If we thing about the basic equation for the calculation of the CPI

 <a href="https://www.codecogs.com/eqnedit.php?latex=CPI&space;=&space;1&space;&plus;&space;\frac{(L1.Instruction.total\_misses&space;&plus;&space;L1.Data.total\_misses)*L1.miss\_penalty&space;&plus;&space;L2.total\_misses*L2.miss\_penalty}{Total\_Num\_Of\_Instructions}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?CPI&space;=&space;1&space;&plus;&space;\frac{(L1.Instruction.total\_misses&space;&plus;&space;L1.Data.total\_misses)*L1.miss\_penalty&space;&plus;&space;L2.total\_misses*L2.miss\_penalty}{Total\_Num\_Of\_Instructions}" title="CPI = 1 + \frac{(L1.Instruction.total\_misses + L1.Data.total\_misses)*L1.miss\_penalty + L2.total\_misses*L2.miss\_penalty}{Total\_Num\_Of\_Instructions}" /></a>

-we can understand that is not only the Miss Rate of the L2 Cache that can make the execution of the program a lot slower, but it is also the number of the overall accesses (read+write to the respective memory) in combination with the Miss Rate.
+we can understand that it is not only the Miss Rate of the L2 Cache that can make the execution of the program a lot slower, but it is also the number of the overall accesses (read+write to the respective memory) in combination with the Miss Rate.
 In our case, in the generated files the **overall** L2 Cache acceses and misses were:

 |        | L2 Cache Accesses | L2 Cache Misses | L1 I-Cache Accesses | L1 D-Cache Accesses |
 |:------:|:-----------------:|:---------------:|:-------------------:|:-------------------:|